khaled-mehizel/bike-sales-dashboard/README.md

 - Changed age column values into age brackets, our visualizations will be quite messy otherwise.
   - This is done through an **XLOOKUP()** function.
 We make a lookup table, first column (lookup array) has the starts and ends of each range, and the second column has the groups themselves (return array).
-  - We make both arrays fixed so Auto Fill doesn't break them
+  - We make both arrays fixed so that Auto Fill doesn't break them.
-  - Match mode is to select lowest matching value.
+  - Match mode is to select the lowest matching value.

         =XLOOKUP(L2,$P$5:$P$10,$Q$5:$Q$10,,-1)
-  - We copy the values into the original age column so they're actual values, not results of a formula.
+  - We copy the values into the original age column so that they're actual values, not results of a formula.

 - Used **Data Validation** to ensure columns that only support a few values will not contain anything other than those values, ensuring that our data will stay clean even down the line:
   - Married Status can only be "S" for single or "M" for married.
-  - Home Owner column will only accept "Yes" and "No".
+  - Homeowner column will only accept "Yes" and "No".
   - Ditto with the Purchased Bike column.
   <p> &nbsp; </p>